 implementation of our previous tour details, with some major benefits:

 - Every day is structured, providing you better control of how to display the data.

 - Each day has referenced components, detailing the included activities that occur each day.

 - Each activity and data entry that is applicable, has geo-coordinates supplied via the places object.

-Effectively, this resource is a very powerful way to display G Adventures tour data.
+Effectively, this resource is a powerful and flexible way to display G Adventures tour data.
+It

 Getting The Relevant Itinerary